-When the weather cools to a gentle 90ish degrees, it’s time to blow the dust off your camping gear, fire up the engine on the RV, rile the kids up with talk of s’mores and ghost stories and go!
+When the weather cools, it’s time to dust off your camping gear, fire up the engine on the RV, rile the kids up with talk of s’mores and ghost stories and go!
 Central Texas is liberally dotted with camping options that range from primitive to premium.
-Here are our favorite spots, arranged by time-to-drive from the center of Austin (assuming no bathroom stops.)
+Here are our favorite spots, arranged by time-to-drive from the center of Austin.
 As always, make sure to check each campground's website for the latest information and what’s currently available.

 McKinney Falls State Park - 15 Minutes

-A quick drive from the energy of downtown Austin is McKinney Falls State Park, a 641-acre natural wonderland.
+A quick drive from the bustling energy of Downtown Austin is McKinney Falls State Park, a 641-acre natural wonderland.
 This campers’ mecca boasts 80 campsites, two large swimming areas, and 9 miles of winding hiking trails.
 It’s easy to get to and easy to camp in with a few cabins, group camping and RV spots.
-BYO everything and don’t forget water shoes because the swimming at both Upper and Lower Falls is lovely.
-Spend a weekend here floating around in the water, fishing for the big one, hiking the trails, watching birds and living your best life.
+Don’t forget water shoes because the swimming at both Upper and Lower Falls is lovely.

 COTA RV Park - 20 Minutes